lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   receiver to the sender, the Bitmap MAY be truncated for energy/bandwidth optimisation, see more details in {{Bitmapopt}}.

 * Abort.
 On expiration of the Inactivity timer, or when Attempts reached MAX_ACK_REQUESTS or upon an occurrence of some other error, the sender or the receiver MUST use the Abort.
-When the receiver needs to abort the on-going SCHC Fragmented packet transmission, it sends the Receiver-Abort format.
+When the receiver needs to abort the on-going fragmented SCHC Packet transmission, it sends the Receiver-Abort format.
 When the sender needs to abort the transmission, it sends the Sender-Abort format.
 None of the Abort are acknowledged.